pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/ecosystem/useCases.md

-# What global problem are we trying to fix?
+# What Global Problem Are We Trying to Fix?

 Datamine Ecosystem aims to solve one of the biggest economic problems: **Inflation**.
 DAM & FLUX tokens aim to be deflationary **base currencies of DeFi** hooking into other DeFi projects.